Oberon00/cpptutorial/proc/control-flow.rst

   // and also here

-However, since in this example we don't need ``original_a`` outside the ``if``, it's best to leave it's definition were it was: In general you should always make the scope of a variable as small as possible and as big necessary.
+However, since in this example we don't need ``original_a`` outside the ``if``, it's best to leave its definition were it was: In general you should always make the scope of a variable as small as possible and as big necessary.